-To explain email authentication protocols briefly:
+To explain these email authentication protocols briefly:

 - SPF is a list of hostnames and IP addresses published on your DNS that are approved to send mail for your domain.

-- DKIM involves an encrypted digital signature or private key that matches a public key on a domain’s DNS.
+- DKIM involves an encrypted digital signature or private key that matches a public key on a sending domain’s DNS.

 The benefits of DMARC

 For mailbox providers… DMARC provides information about how to filter messages that fail authentication.
 This is what your domain’s DMARC policy does.
 When mailbox providers are unclear about how to handle unauthenticated messages, they may lean toward delivering them.
 That’s because recipients will be more upset about not receiving real emails than dealing with spam.
 This is how potentially dangerous emails sneak through.

 All major mailbox providers support DMARC.
 That includes Gmail, Outlook, Yahoo, Apple Mail, and AOL.
 In fact, implementing DMARC is a signal to these providers that you’re a responsible and reputable sender they can trust.